-Adequate academic ability is normally demonstrated by two primary factors: [1] the grade point average (GPA) for high school and any previous postsecondary work; and [2] the scores on the SAT I: Reasoning Test and/or the ACT Assessment (ACT).
+Academic ability is normally demonstrated by these primary factors: [1] the grade point average (GPA) for high school and any previous postsecondary work; and [2] the scores on the SAT I: Reasoning Test and/or the ACT Assessment (ACT).
+The high school transcript should indicate appropriate preparation for college-level work.
 A high school diploma or its equivalent is required for admission to all programs leading to an associate or baccalaureate degree.

 Several categories of applicants have been established to address the specific needs and situations of those applicants.
-In addition to the "Application Procedures," other considerations pertain to these classifications: Transfer Students (pp. 12-13), Readmission Students (p.
-13) Home Schooled Students (p.
-13), Early Admissions or Joint Enrollment Students (p.
-13), Transient Students (p.
-13), International Students (pp. 13-14), and Non-degree Students (p.
-14).
+In addition to the "Application Procedures," other considerations pertain to these classifications: Transfer Students (pp. 13-14), Readmission Students (p.
+14) Home Schooled Students (p.
+14), Early Admissions or Joint/Dual Enrollment Students (p.
+14), Transient Students (p.
+14), International Students (pp. 14-15), and Non-degree Students (p.
+15).